aviaryan/aviaryan.github.com-retired-2018/_posts/gsoc/2016-08-20-docker-compose-starting.md

 docker run myapp -d
 {% endhighlight %}

-Now suppose these containers have lots of configurations (links, volumes, ports, environment variables) that they need when started.
+Now suppose these containers have lots of configurations (links, volumes, ports, environment variables) that they need to function.
 You will have to write those parameters in the shell script.

 {% highlight bash %}